Newcastle researchers are looking for people with and without Parkinson’s to take part in a simple study that can be done at home.

 People can take part in the smell test if:

 - They are aged 40 and over and do not have Parkinson’s disease.
-The test can be ordered online.

 - Have been diagnosed with Parkinson’s in the last seven years.
-The test can be ordered online.

 - May have a condition called REM sleep behaviour disorder which can be an early sign of brain disease risk, especially when you also have a reduced sense of smell.
-The test can be ordered online.

 Eligible participants may be invited to take part in further research and can decide if they would like to be involved.

-For those who do not meet the above criteria, there is still an option to take part in a large online study (PPMI Online) if they are aged 18 and over and living in the UK.
+For those who do not meet the above criteria, there is still an option to take part in a large online study (PPMI online) if they are aged 18 and over and living in the UK.

 In the UK, PPMI is led by Professor Nicola Pavese, a consultant neurologist at the Royal Victoria Infirmary and director of the Clinical Ageing Research Unit.